multiverseweb/Dataverse/README.md

 ### Prerequisites

 - You must have a python interpreter installed on your computer.
-- You must have python packages such as 'numpy, pandas, matplotlib, tkinter`.
+- You must have python packages such as `numpy, pandas, matplotlib, tkinter`.

   ```
   pip install package_name